Rudxain/RX-wiki/wiki/Calpas_Paradox.md

 A word-play on [Pascal's Wager](https://en.wikipedia.org/wiki/Pascal%27s_wager), it consists on the fact that **having faith is the most heretic thing to do.**

 ## Explanation
 Faith is blind and deaf.
-People with faith are so convinced of their beliefs, that they have the delusion that their beliefs are facts, regardless of what "God's Reality" objectively states.
+People with faith are so convinced of their beliefs, that they have the delusion ([or is it?](https://www.theguardian.com/science/brain-flapping/2017/sep/21/why-religious-belief-isnt-a-delusion-in-psychological-terms-at-least) _[[Vsauce music](https://youtu.be/TN25ghkfgQA) plays]_) that their beliefs are facts, regardless of what "God's Reality" objectively states.

 Faithful people **don't care about the things they put their faith on**, they only care about the beliefs themselves.
 This implies faithful people **don't care about any deity**, they only care about their [personal god](https://youtu.be/-j8ZMMuu7MU)(alt: "The Real God: An Epiphany" by `@DarkMatter2525`).